R/V Jim Franks

 crew only; the processing and storage of all samples will be conducted by the chartering

 researchers.
-The Chief Scientist will be responsible for all hazmat chemicals.
+The Chief Scientist will be responsible for all hazmat chemicals and

 - The R/V Jim Franks is insured to cover normal research activities of the Gulf Coast Research Laboratory.